-Why are there so few working administration sofware solutions for music publishers?
+Why are there so few working administration software solutions for music publishers?

 If I had asked people what they wanted, they would have said faster horses.